crewAIInc/crewAI/src/crewai_tools/tools/composio_tool/README.md

 pip install 'crewai[tools]'
 ```

+after the installation is complete, either run `composio login` or export your composio API key as `COMPOSIO_API_KEY`.

 ## Example

 The following example demonstrates how to initialize the tool and execute a github action: